 Murder victims’ families desperately desire what our criminal justice system is supposed to give-justice.
 The American justice system is based on the idea that the punishment should fit the crime.
 For there to be justice, the offender should be given a punishment that is proportionate to their crime.
 And for some crimes, a sentence that allows parole is not proportionate compared to the suffering inflicted upon the victim and/or the act of taking the victim’s life and denying them the ability to accomplish their dreams.

 Murder victims’ families do not all have the same views.
 Some forgive the killers and support their release.
 Some are neutral and have no strong opinion as to whether or not the offender should be released.
 And some oppose release.
 Many murder victims’ families believe that the murderers’ release from prison is an injustice, as it allows them to enjoy the freedom they brutally stole from their family members when they murdered them.
 When released from prison, the murderers get to move on with their lives, a leisure not afforded to murder victims and their families.
 Some victims both forgive the killers and oppose release.
-They want them to find redemption from the inside of prison, not from the outside.
+They want the killers to find redemption from the inside of prison, not from the outside.
 For example, murder victim Marie Belcastro‘s grandson wrote in a statement on the passage of Ohio Senate Bill 256: